 Aside from development, there are three basics threats to the chaparral ecosystem in California that ultimately lead to the type conversion of native shrublands to non-native weedlands.

-Misconceptions about chaparral have the potential of being the most dangerous because they lead to irrational public policy that promotes destructive land management practices such broadscale destruction of native shrublands through grinding, burning, and the spraying of herbicides.
+Misconceptions about chaparral have the potential of being the most dangerous because they lead to irrational public policy that promotes destructive land management practices such broadscale destruction of native shrublands through prescribed burning, grinding, and the spraying of herbicides.
 In fact, the US Forest Service has recognized the threat of increasing fire frequencies on chaparral in their latest Leadership Intent policy document for California.

 Please see our Help!
-CalFire EIR page for details on a proposed, misguided policy that targets millions of acres in California for clearance operations that will likely lead to type conversion.
+CalFire EIR page for details on a proposed policy that unnecessarily targets millions of acres in California for clearance operations that will likely lead to type conversion.

 What is Type Conversion?

 A common misconception is that chaparral is a "fire-dependent" plant community that supposedly needs to burn on a regular basis to remain healthy.
 It's much more complicated than that.
 Chaparral is not a simple, homogenous ecosystem.
 Each type of chaparral responds differently to fire depending on the species present, angle and direction of the slope on which it grows, local climatic conditions, and the frequency, intensity, and seasonality of the fire.
 The one factor all types of chaparral have in common, however, is that they are all sensitive to fire intervals shorter than 15-20 years.
 This is the minimal amount time it takes for a burned stand to recover properly and set enough seed in the soil to be able to bounce back after the next fire.
 As fire frequencies increase due to human caused ignitions, the intervals between fires have been contracting, causing the complete elimination of chaparral in some areas and serious degradation in others.